openshift/ansible-service-broker/docs/proposals/configuration_changes.md

 ```
 * Create a syntax, and document, for retrieving a single configuration value from the list.
 I.E `config.MustGetBoolConfig("broker.dev_broker")`
 * Create a public API that will give the caller multiple ways to retrieve data.
-    - `MustGet` -> returns a single value and will panic if not able to retrieve the data
+    - `Get<Type>(key)` -> Allows for typed returns so the caller does not have to worry about type casting.
+The default for the type will be returned if the value is not found.
-    - `MustGet/Get<Type>` -> Allows for typed returns so the caller does not have to worry about type casting.
+    - `Put<Type>(key, value)` - Allows for programmatic setting of configuration values.
     - Ability to specify a `map[string]interface{}` as a return value so one could say `config.MustGetMapConfig("broker")` and would retrieve the map of values for the broker configuration section.
 * Update the all of the initialization code to take a map[string]interface{} to create the structures with the correct values.
 At this point, we can use the "kind" argument for the adapters in the registry addressing [this issue](https://github.com/openshift/ansible-service-broker/issues/49).
 * Allows for the initialization code to print warnings if configuration values are not present, taking care of [this issue](https://github.com/openshift/ansible-service-broker/issues/270).